neokt/neokt.github.io/_posts/2017-01-08-audio-music-mood-classification.md

 ---
 title: "Audio Music Mood Classification"
-excerpt: "Using a multinomial classification approach to predict mood"
+excerpt: "Using audio and track features to predict the mood of a song"
 header:
   overlay_image: audio-music-mood-classification_splash.jpg
   overlay_filter: 0.2